Long-Term Care Nurse Resume Example

 There are also resources out there to help you keep up with trends in nursing resumes.
 I use them to make sure my resume looks current and matches what employers expect.

-If you’re looking to branch out, I recommend checking out other nursing resume examples.
+If you’re looking to branch out, I recommend checking out cover letter examples for other nursing roles.
 There are over 10 specialized templates you can explore for roles like RN, CNA, and more.

 Sometimes, reading examples for different nursing jobs helps you spot the skills and certifications employers want.
 You can pick up layout ideas or language that fits your career goals.